xaynetwork/xayn_discovery_engine/docs/source/getting_started/getting_started.md

 scores from the same requests.

 The field `snippet_id` identifies a specific snippet.
 The `document_id` in the `snippet_id` is the id of the document associated with the snippet.

-TODO:
-            Here I would the same example of ingestion as above plus the split option and than show that it will split in multiple snippet.

-            For example the ingestion of:

-            curl ....

-            could add the following snippets to the system:

-            {
-            "snippet_id": { document_id: ,  seq_id}
-            "snippet": "Part 1"
-            }
-            {
-            "snippet_id": { document_id: ,  seq_id}
-            "snippet": "Part 2"
-            }

-            It doesn't have to be what the system generates now just to make it more clear what is happening.

 If you do not use ingestion options like `split` and in turn only have one snippet per document then you can always use `snippet_id.document_id` and ignore the rest.
 In many places both a the full snippet id object or a document id string can be used.
 If documents which have multiple snippets are ingested it's highly recommended to always use the full snippet id.